bimdata/documentation-old/doc_sphinx/topics/authentication_migration.rst

 Additionally to that, respecting the oAuth 2.0 standard means more features such as authenticate users from your front or your back apps, emulate the user's actions and also create your own credentials.

+Learn more `about the new authentication on the dedicated page`_.

+.. _about the new authentication on the dedicated page: ../topics/authentication_bimdata_connect.html